AdobeDocs/experience-manager-65.en/help/assets/video.md

   <tr>
    <td>Desktop</td>
    <td>Internet Explorer 11+</td>
-   <td>On Windows 8 and Windows 10 - Force use of HTTPS whenever HLS is requested.
-Known limitation: HTTP on HLS does not work in this browser/operating system combination<br /> <br /> On Windows 7 - Progressive download.
+   <td>On Windows 8 and Windows 10 - Force use of HTTPS whenever DASH* or HLS is requested.
+Known limitation: HTTP on DASH* or HLS does not work in this browser/operating system combination<br /> <br /> On Windows 7 - Progressive download.
 Uses standard logic for selecting HTTP versus HTTPS protocol.</td>
   </tr>
   <tr>
    <td>Desktop</td>